share TWEET PIN IT share share 1

 The more your firm grows, the more your competencies need to evolve from “getting it all done” to “getting work done through others.”

 This is a big change for a lot of lawyer-entrepreneurs and, frankly, a challenging one.
-But it’s also essential if you want to grow your firm.
+But it’s essential if you want to grow your firm.

 Or you could just try taking a really big car to lunch.